 The Constitution is a work of art with an idea that invaded the entire world.
 Our stories spark the imagination of our citizens and we take our place in history with our stories.

 ADDRESS CRITICAL EDUCATIONAL CULTURAL ISSUES OF OUR TIME:

-This Public Folklife project is an open forum and resource for educators, parents and students to share their plans and projects that deal with fear in our schools of shooters, and extremists.
+This Public Folklife project is an open forum and resource for educators, parents and students to share their projects that deal with civic, academic, and cultural issues.
 Allow all citizens to document, investigate, present and sustain the folk, their issues and traditional arts across America.